Skip to content

 Problem: Static files still slow despite try files

 Solution: 1.
-Ensure files are in correct directory structure 2.
+Ensure files are in public_dir 2.
 Add appropriate caching headers 3.
-Use extensions for better content type detection
+Use proper file extensions for content type detection

 static: